Inside: Learn How to Applique Using a Sewing Machine

 A few of the projects have links back to an original blog post that goes into more detail on how to do a particular type of appliqué.

-Number 1 – Straight Stitch Applique
+Step 1 – Straight Stitch Applique

 This is about as easy as it gets and adds so much to any project.
 Once washed, it will fray around the edges and have an even better look.

-Number 2 – Lettering and Zigzag Stitch Applique
+Step 2 – Lettering and Zigzag Stitch Applique

 When I teach applique, I always teach students how to applique lettering and then stitch around the letters with a zigzag stitch.

-Number 3 – Fussy Cut Applique
+Step 3 – Fussy Cut Applique

 Fussy Cut Applique is one of those sewing things where the possibilities are endless.
 It begins with a design on the fabric, but there is so much more you can do.
 For my sampler all I did was stitch around the outside of the design with invisible thread.